 Keep any boxes for new electrical appliances at home when you return to Leeds - it's easy for anyone interested to see packaging for laptops and televisions outside your house.

 If you want any more tips on security and safety, have a look at this guide from the Security Service.

-Have a great break, and we look forward to seeing you again in the New Year!
+Have a great break, and we look forward to seeing you again soon!